 I think I'm going to start a new weekly data visualization feature on Neural Market Trends, starting with the OECD.
-I love web sites that take complex, and sometimes boring data, and displays them in a visually pleasing way.
+I love websites that take complex, and sometimes boring data, and display them in a visually pleasing way.
 This week's data visualization feature is the OECD Factbook eXplorer which is maintained by the Organization for Economic Co-operation and Development.

-Below are three screenshots of different displayed data visulaizations I created in seconds flat:
+Below are three screenshots of different displayed data visualizations I created in seconds flat:

 Fertility Rates per Country

 As you can see, the OECD website is rich on data visualization and is very useful for researchers, bloggers, and students!
 Take some time and poke around in there, you'll be amazed at what you find!